johnshearing/iotaAirgappedClientServerWallet/README.md

  * [Generate addresses and keep track of balances in each address](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#make-addresses-from-your-seeds-to-store-iotas),
  * [Identify Healthy Nodes](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#find-a-healthy-computer-on-the-tangle-to-use-for-checking-the-balance-of-your-new-address),
  * [Check Balances for a single address or for a list of addresses](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#check-your-balance-at-address-a0),
-   * The wallet will not check seed balances for security reasons.
+   * The wallet does check seed balances for security reasons.
-   * A list of addresses must be supplied.
-This will all be handled by the database.
+   * A list of addresses is supplied by the database instead.
    * Working this way eliminates all confusion created by snap shots.
  * [Bundle Transactions Offline then Broadcast Transactions Online,](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#make-a-signed-transaction-bundle-and-broadcast-it-to-the-tangle)
    * Users will see a visual representation of actions the bundle will perform as check before broadcasting bundle.